yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/delta_complex.md

 Halfedge meshes are often used to represent *simplicial complexes*.
 When you're thinking about a triangle mesh, you probably imagine a simplicial complex: each face has three distinct vertices and three distinct edges, each edge connects two distinct vertices, and there can be at most one edge between any pair of vertices.

 In fact, halfedge meshes (unlike many other mesh representations) can actually represent more general structures than just simplicial complexes.
-Halfedges meshes can represent any (orientable) $\Delta$-complex[^1].
+Halfedges meshes can represent any (oriented, manifold) $\Delta$-complex[^1].
 Intuitively, the $\Delta$-complex relaxes the restriction that incident elements be unique:
 [^1]: see Section 2.1 of *Algebraic Topology* by Allen Hatcher

 - a face may be incident on the same vertex multiple times
 - an edge may connect a vertex to itself
 - there may be multiple edges between a pair of vertices

-However, the $\Delta$-complex still requires that every faces has 3 sides, and that locally the complex looks like a surface at every point.
+However, the $\Delta$-complex still requires that every faces has 3 sides, and the manifold restriction still means that the complex looks like a surface in any local neighborhood.
 Recall that we are only concerned with the _connectivity_ of these surfaces, not how they sit in space: these general $\Delta$-complexes might be impossible to embed with straight edges between vertex positions in $\mathbb{R}^3$, but that does not bother us right now.

 The following surfaces are $\Delta$-complexes but not simplicial complexes: